-Recognizing the importance of mental health is one thing, but actually talking about it is another matter Mental health can be a sensitive topic, and business leaders who aren’t prepared to have conversations about it can discourage employees from coming forward with an issue.
+Recognizing the importance of mental health is one thing, but actually talking about it is another matter.
+Mental health can be a sensitive topic, and business leaders who aren’t prepared to have conversations about it can discourage employees from coming forward with an issue.
 The worst-case scenario is having an employee suppress the problem for fear of ramifications or discrimination.
-With the goal of creating an open, cooperative workplace in mind, here are some tips on how to remove the stigma and begin the conversation.
+The first step, therefore, is removing stigma around mental health in the workplace.

-Lend a hand If you don’t have the know-how to solve an employee’s issue on your own (assuming you’re not a registered psychologist), don’t leave them hanging.
+If you don’t have the know-how to solve an employee’s issue on your own (assuming you’re not a registered psychologist), don’t leave them hanging.
 Point them in the right direction, whether it’s to the Employee Family Assistance Program or to an outside resource.
-Galenza says one of the most valuable aspects of the Mental Health First Aid training is being equipped with resources he can direct staff and students to.
-“Who knew there are probably 90 different companies or groups [in Edmonton] that are at the ready, from Poundmaker’s Lodge Treatment Centre, to Alberta Health Services, to Catholic Support Services,” he says.
-“The staff feel more comfortable when they have numbers at the ready.”
+One of the most valuable aspects of Mental Health First Aid training is being equipped with resources that struggling staff can be directed to.
+Most cities have a number of resources that provide mental health support and services.
+Knowing where to find them is the key to helping others access the help they need.